|

 The Drepung Gomang Monastery has also served the Tibetan refugee community in

 the settlement in many ways.
-They have planted a vegetable
+In the past they planted a vegetable

 garden and tree plantation, a project which has been funded by several donors,